Loading dock leveler options from MINER

 - Lowest cost relative to powered pit leveler models

 While a mechanical dock leveler is the right choice for simple operations, it may not be suitable for high-traffic areas.
-When there is frequent loading and unloading, it can be optimal to select a more efficient leveler model that does not involve so much physical exertion by employees.
+When there is frequent loading and unloading, it can be optimal to select a more efficient leveler model that does not involve so much physical exertion by employees as mechanical dock levelers tend to.

 Hydraulic dock leveler